ruffle-rs/ruffle/frontend-utils/src/bundle/README.md

 # Ruffle Bundle (.ruf) format specification
 A Ruffle Bundle is an easy way to package and share Flash games and any assets that are required to make the game work.

-A bundle can be a directory or a renamed zip file, and must contain at minimum a `bundle.toml` file.
+A bundle can be a directory or a renamed zip file, and must contain at minimum a `ruffle-bundle.toml` file.

 <!-- TOC -->
 * [Ruffle Bundle (.ruf) format specification](#ruffle-bundle-ruf-format-specification)